 Many glaucoma patients have what is considered to be normal IOP during the day but it spikes up during the night.
 That means normal exams performed during the day may not identify the problem.
 In others the IOP may never reach abnormally high levels and they are considered to have Normal Pressure Glaucoma.

 To make matters more complicated, not everyone with high IOP has glaucoma.
 They have what is known as ocular hypertension, a risk factor for developing glaucoma.
+Ocular hypertension occurs when the pressure in your eyes is above the normal range with no detected change in vision or structural damage to your eyes.

 Many people with glaucoma are unaware they have it until they have significant – and irreversible – vision loss.
 The cause of glaucoma is unknown, but there are several risk factors that increase the chances of developing glaucoma.

-Each year, a Retinal Tomography test should be performed, which is a diagnostic test used to monitor the optic nerve head, as well as identify potential retinal disease.
+Each year, a retinal tomography test should be performed, which is a diagnostic test used to monitor the optic nerve head, as well as identify potential retinal disease.
 This is a very precise test that allows the doctor to identify early changes or damage to the optic nerve and the retinal nerve fiber.

-If you are diagnosed with glaucoma, treatment is available to save your vision.
+If you are diagnosed with glaucoma, treatment is available to preserve your vision.
 Unfortunately, the vision that is already lost cannot be returned.
 That is why it is so important to have regular eye exams, particularly if you have any of the known risk factors for glaucoma.

 The goal of glaucoma treatment is to lower IOP, stop the optic nerve damage and preserve your remaining vision.
 Several kinds of treatment are available to lower IOP.
 These include eye drops, laser therapy, and surgery.